GoodAI/goodai-ltm/README.md

 The `model_name` can be one of the following:

-* A SentenceTransformer (Huggingface), starting with "st:", for example, "st:sentence-transformers/multi-qa-mpnet-base-cos-v1".
+* A SentenceTransformer (Huggingface), starting with `"st:"`, for example, `"st:sentence-transformers/multi-qa-mpnet-base-cos-v1"`.
-* An OpenAI embedding model name, starting with "openai:", for example, "openai:text-embedding-ada-002".
+* An OpenAI embedding model name, starting with `"openai:"`, for example, `"openai:text-embedding-ada-002"`.
 * One of our fine-tuned models:

 Name | Base model                                       | Params